yasserfarouk/negmas/docs/overview.rst

 ``AgentWorldInterface``\ s (AWI) and connecting them to ``Agent``\ s.

-``Agent``\ s can join and leave worlds using the ``join`` and ``leave`` methods and can interact with it through their AWI.
+``Agent``\ s can join and leave worlds using the ``join`` and ``leave`` methods and can interact with it through their AWIs.

 To create a new world type, you need to override a single method (``simulation_step``) in the base ``World`` class to define your